- 11 Dec 2025

 - External ID: Enter the Flashpoint ID (FPID) of the object to download.

-- Type: Select the type of object to download.
+- Type: Select the Flashpoint Ignite object type to download:

 - Click Upload to submit the converted threat intelligence data via the ThreatConnect Batch API.